 Starting with the cost-saving angle has related benefits, such as improving the overall end-user experience through early detection and resolution of QoS problems, which in turn reduces churn rates.
 It also becomes a competitive advantage that can draw new subscribers, driving growth in the long run.
 And internally within the ISP, it drives a virtuous cycle of product quality improvement, low unit replacement rates, and higher business agility.

 The digital transformation of the ISP is long overdue, yet the maturity of IoT technology has only just reached an optimal point to justify the business case for investment.
 Ayla Networks is pioneering the initiative to take ISPs to the next generation of IoT-led operational excellence.
-To learn more about Ayla IoT and the partnerships with ISPs please contact firstname.lastname@example.org.
+To learn more about Ayla IoT and the partnerships with ISPs check out our solution brief, infographic, or contact firstname.lastname@example.org.